Ghini/ghini.desktop/doc/docker-development.md

 behavioral coverage. `warnings` repeats the full suite with deprecation warnings promoted to errors, which is the final gate for dependency migration work.

+## SQLAlchemy Migration Policy

+The migration target is SQLAlchemy 2.x.
+Current development should use SQLAlchemy 2 style APIs and keep legacy deprecations out of new code:

+- Prefer `select(...)`, `session.execute(...)`, `scalars()`, `mappings()`, and `session.get(...)` over legacy `Query` APIs.
+- Wrap textual SQL in `sqlalchemy.text(...)`.
+- Preserve the legacy database schema unless a change is intentional and documented.
+In particular, typed ORM annotations must not accidentally turn legacy nullable columns into `NOT NULL` columns.
+- Keep relationship ownership explicit.
+Use `delete-orphan` only where the parent truly owns the child row, and add focused tests for scalar/list and cascade behavior.
+- Run `scripts/docker-dev warnings` before pushing SQLAlchemy migration work.

+When auditing model changes, compare the intended schema against the upstream 3.1 development baseline and fix only accidental schema changes.
+Existing user databases must remain connectable during the migration.

+## GTK Policy

+Ghini Desktop stays on GTK 3.24.
+Do not migrate the application to GTK 4.

+Compatibility helpers may be written in a way that does not make a future GTK 4 migration harder, but GTK 4 should not drive current design decisions, Glade UI changes, or dependency choices.
+Use Ubuntu 24.04's GTK 3, PyGObject, and GI typelib packages from the Docker image as the reference runtime.

 ## Private Hostnames